cxxzcc/myNotes/word/network security.md

 * Definition and usage of certification chains
 * Update, publication and query of certificate revocation lists

+CA issues digital certificates and manages CRLs, which list certificates that have been revoked

 CRL (Certificate Revocation Lists)
 OCSP (Online Certificate Status Protocol )